9 user experience (UX) metrics you should know

 What are UX metrics?

 UX metrics, also known as user testing metrics and usability metrics, are measurements that help assess and evaluate the overall quality of a user's interaction with a product or experience.
 These metrics provide insights into how users perceive and interact with a product.
-The goal of analyzing UX metrics is to identify areas for improvement and to empower the product team to make data-informed decisions to enhance the user experience.
+Analyzing UX metrics aims to identify improvement areas and empower the product team to make data-informed decisions to enhance the user experience.

 Quantitative vs. qualitative metrics